CLRX/CLRX-mirror/doc/GcnTimings.md

 ### VOPC Instruction timings

-Maximum throughput of these instruction can be calculated by using expression `(1/(CYCLES/4))` - for 4 cycles is 1 instruction per cycle, for 8 cycles is 1/2 instruction per cycle and etc.
+Maximum throughput of these instructions can be calculated by using expression `(1/(CYCLES/4))` - for 4 cycles it is 1 instruction per cycle, for 8 cycles it is 1/2 instruction per cycle, etc.
-All 32-bit comparison instructions takes 4 cycles.
-All 64-bit comparison instructions takes DPFACTOR*4 cycles.
+All 32-bit comparison instructions take 4 cycles.
+All 64-bit comparison instructions take DPFACTOR*4 cycles.

 ### VOP3 Instruction timings

-Maximum throughput of these instruction can be calculated by using expression `(1/(CYCLES/4))` - for 4 cycles is 1 instruction per cycle, for 8 cycles is 1/2 instruction per cycle and etc.
+Maximum throughput of these instructions can be calculated by using expression `(1/(CYCLES/4))` - for 4 cycles it is 1 instruction per cycle, for 8 cycles it is 1/2 instruction per cycle and etc.
 Timings of VOP3 instructions are in this table: